 Some guys love spending time in the kitchen.
 If you’re not one of them, that doesn’t mean you’re destined to grow pudgy on a diet of pizza and Ramen.
-Use these hacks to eat smart all day with minimal effort.
+Use these eating hacks to feast smart all day with minimal effort.

-Getting the 30 grams of protein you need at breakfast to maximize muscle building is tough if you don’t want to bother with eggs and sausage.
+Getting the 30 grams of protein you need at breakfast to maximise muscle building is tough if you don’t want to bother with eggs and sausage.

-But here’s how you can do it in less time than it would take you to hit the drive-thru: Stir half a scoop of vanilla protein powder into a cup of plain Greek yogurt.
-Toss in some frozen berries, sliced almonds, and ground flaxseeds for a delicious and epically nutritious first meal of the day.
+But here’s how you can do it in less time than it would take you to hit the drive-thru: stir half a scoop of vanilla protein powder into a cup of plain Greek yoghurt.
+Toss in some frozen berries, sliced almonds and ground flaxseeds for a delicious and epically nutritious first meal of the day.

 No time to pack a healthy lunch?
 No problem.
-Swing by the grocery store and pick up three items: A bag of triple-washed baby spinach, a pouch of salmon, and a bottle of vinaigrette dressing.
-Toss them in a bowl, mix, and enjoy.
+Swing by the supermarket and pick up three items: a bag of baby spinach, a pouch of salmon and a bottle of vinaigrette dressing.
+Toss them in a bowl, mix and enjoy.
 The satisfying salad will give you a whopping 38 grams of protein, plus a helping of nutrient-dense greens.

 Most guys think of smoothies as breakfast fare.
 But shakes can be hearty enough for dinner, and they take all of 3 minutes to make.
 Your secret ingredient: protein powder that includes both whey and casein.
 Casein expands as you blend it, leaving you with a thicker, bigger smoothie that will keep you satisfied for longer.

-1 T chia seeds (or substitute ground flaxseeds or hemp seeds)
+- 1 Tbsp chia seeds (or substitute ground flaxseeds or hemp seeds)

-¼ c walnuts (or substitute almonds or pecans)
+- ¼ cup walnuts (or substitute almonds or pecans)

-Dinner doesn’t get much easier than this.
-Shrimp fried rice can be tossed together faster than Ramen.
+Dinner doesn’t get much easier than with these eating hacks.
+Shrimp-fried rice can be tossed together faster than Ramen.
 You can make it all in one pan and you won’t have to chop anything.
 And unlike Ramen, you’ll get a hefty dose of protein and vegetables.

 What you’ll need: